Physiotherapy for Headaches — Real Relief, Lasting Results

 Direct billing — we handle the paperwork

 RCP Health directly bills most major private insurance providers across Canada.
-Your physiotherapy assessment and treatment sessions for headaches are submitted directly on your behalf — you simply show your insurance card and focus on getting better.
+Your physiotherapy assessment and treatment sessions are submitted directly on your behalf — you simply show your insurance card and focus on getting better.

-when covered by your plan
+out-of-pocket at time of visit when covered by your plan

 Frequently asked questions